Long Branch: City of Beach Clubs

 Takanassee Beach Club aerial image, 1960s.
 During peak seasons, club members enjoyed 600-feet of beachfront, spread over 5 acres of property, set among several historic buildings.
 Pretty choice stuff.

 Takanassee Beach Club, 1965.
-The Peters family first acquired the property in 1924 and by June 1932 the club was operating.
+The Peters family first acquired the property in 1924 and by June 1932 the beach club was operating.
 Rhoda “Ginny” Peters and her husband James ran things for decades.
-The couple gave up rights to most of the lake area in a November 1952 agreement with the city.

 US Life-Saving Service station #5 at Takanassee Beach, 1908.
 Called surfmen, this incredibly brave group operated here until 1915 under the oath: “You have to go out; you don’t have to come back.”
 Opened in 1880, the building later housed parts of the beach club.